hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 ```

 (bk-tutorial)=
-# Blue Kenue
+# BlueKenue

 (bk-intro)=
 ## Get Started
-This section features the {ref}`Blue Kenue <bluekenue>` software to interpolate terrain elevations from a {term}`DEM`.xyz file on an {term}`SMS 2dm` mesh, export the mesh to the SELAFIN/SERAFIN (`*.slf`) geometry format for TELEMAC, and define boundary lines.
+This section features the {ref}`BlueKenue <bluekenue>` software to interpolate terrain elevations from a {term}`DEM`.xyz file on an {term}`SMS 2dm` mesh, export the mesh to the SELAFIN/SERAFIN (`*.slf`) geometry format for TELEMAC, and define boundary lines.

-In addition, the {ref}`Meshing with Blue Kenue <bk-meshing>` section explains the mesh generation with Blue Kenue, which might be unstable because of program crashes and inflexible for correcting line drawing errors.
-Still, meshing with Blue Kenue might be desirable to create a computational mesh with long triangular cells that approximately follow the river streamlines (i.e., using a channel sub-mesh).
+In addition, the {ref}`Meshing with BlueKenue <bk-meshing>` section explains the mesh generation with BlueKenue<sup>TM</sup>, which might be unstable because of program crashes and inflexible for correcting line drawing errors.
+Still, meshing with BlueKenue<sup>TM</sup> might be desirable to create a computational mesh with long triangular cells that approximately follow the river streamlines (i.e., using a channel sub-mesh).

-To familiarize with Blue Kenue, launch the software (more details in the {ref}`installation chapter <bluekenue>`) and locate
+To familiarize with BlueKenue<sup>TM</sup>, launch the software (more details in the {ref}`installation chapter <bluekenue>`) and locate

 * the **WorkSpace** browser (on the left of the window),
 * the **Data Items** entry in the **WorkSpace**, where file objects will be listed,